In fourth grade, I had an assignment to write a limerick. Here's what I came up with:

 And now another kind of joker...

 My in-laws have a board game called Joker.
 It involves drawing standard playing cards and moving marbles around a board.
 The strategy is to keep track of the number of spaces between marbles and desired locations and try to keep as many options open based on probabilities of cards being drawn.
 My wife's brother-in-law, Greg Gonsalves, made a board for me.
 Greg has always been handy with tools and led the maker movement long before its recent blossoming.
-If you are also a creative person, check out 123D.

 - There are 2 teams of 2 players each.